AndhikaWB/VSCodePortable/README.md

 # VSCodePortable
 Visual Studio Code in [PortableApps.com](https://portableapps.com/) format (unofficial).
 Can also be applied to VSCodium.
+For Windows 7 (or later) only!

 # Wait what?
 * Why do I need it if Visual Studio Code supported [portable mode](https://code.visualstudio.com/docs/editor/portable) out-of-the-box?